cryptoexamples/java-crypto-examples/java_string_hash.md

 - Verifying if a string has been changed

+## Java version

+- JDK 11

-## Sample Code for Java based hashing of a String using SHA-512, BASE64 and UTF-8 encoding
+## Example Code for Java String Hashing using SHA-512, BASE64 and UTF-8 encoding

 ```java
 {% include_relative src/main/java/com/cryptoexamples/java/ExampleHashInOneMethod.java %}